nidve01/bootstrap/README.md

 ```
 6. Register the Qubeship apps with your github using the <a href="https://github.com/Qubeship/bootstrap/blob/community_beta/README.md#github-configuration" target="_blank"> github configuration steps </a>

 7. The Internet connection: make sure that you can connect to the internet from within your corporate firewall.
-Qubeship uses firebase, which requires internet connectivity.
+Qubeship uses Firebase, which requires internet connectivity.
 ----

 ## Install